 Rolex Daytona ref.
 116500LN in Stainless Steel and Cerachrom

 Before we take a closer look at the ceramic bezel on the Rolex Daytona ref.
-116500, let’s first take a minute to explain what Cerachrom is and why it’s so desirable and important when it comes to Rolex watches.
+116500, let’s first take a minute to explain what Cerachrom is and why it’s so desirable and important when it comes to modern Rolex watches.
 The name “Cerachrom” is a combination of the words “ceramic” and “chrom” (the ancient Greek word for color).
-This is the name Rolex chose to identify its patented, ceramic alloy that is used across the brand’s contemporary sports watch collections and comes in a handful of different colors.
+This is the name Rolex chose to identify its patented, ceramic material that is used across the brand’s contemporary sports watch collections and comes in a handful of different colors.

-Prized for both its attractive qualities and resilience, the Cerachrom ceramic bezel is virtually scratch-proof and resistant to fading, making it an incredibly tough and hard-wearing watch component.
-Unlike the scratched, cracked, and faded bezels of vintage Rolex watches, a Cerachrom bezel should retain the same rich color and glossy appearance many decades from now.
+Prized for both its attractive qualities and resilience, Rolex’s Cerachrom ceramic bezel is virtually scratch-proof and completely impervious to fading, making it an incredibly tough and hard-wearing watch component.
+Unlike the scratched, cracked, and faded aluminum bezels of vintage Rolex watches, a Cerachrom bezel should retain the same rich color and glossy appearance many decades from now.

 Despite being a far superior material from a longevity standpoint, Cerachrom is not without its drawbacks.
-While it is extremely hard and near-impossible to scratch, Cerachrom can be somewhat brittle and prone to shattering if it gets knocked hard enough at a certain angle, Cerachrom can also be a lot more expensive to replace if you do manage to damage it.
+While it is extremely hard and near-impossible to scratch, Cerachrom can be somewhat brittle and prone to shattering if it gets knocked hard enough at just the right angle.
+Plus, it is also a lot more expensive to replace if you do somehow manage to damage it.
 However, Cerachrom is a superior material for all intents and purposes, and unless you drop your watch on a hard surface or it suffers a similar sort of significant impact, its minor drawbacks will never really play into your actual ownership experience.
 Consequently, many people are willing to overlook these minor faults in return for a highly attractive component that will not show signs of everyday wear and use.

 Many collectors thought Rolex was going to release stainless steel Daytona with a ceramic bezel for the collection’s 50th anniversary in 2013, but the model that debuted that year was the solid 950 platinum version with its striking ice blue dial and chestnut brown Ceracrhom bezel.
 It would not be until 2016 that Rolex would finally decide to use its Cerachrom technology to update its stainless steel Daytona with the release of the ref.
 116500LN.
 With its 40mm stainless steel Oyster case, black Cerachrom ceramic bezel, and stainless steel Oyster bracelet, the brand-new Daytona was exactly the Rolex chronograph that everyone wanted.

-However, just because the stainless steel and ceramic Daytona was significantly more affordable than its precious metal counterparts doesn’t mean it was easier to actually purchase at a retail level.
+However, just because the stainless steel and ceramic Daytona was significantly more affordable than its precious metal counterparts doesn’t mean it was actually any easier to actually purchase at a retail level.
 Today, even nearly five years after its first release, the ref.
 116500 is still a difficult (if not impossible) watch to track down and add to your collection.
-Even on the secondary market where reference 116500LN watches trade hands for around double their retail price, these Rolex Daytona models still sell incredibly quickly.
+Even on the secondary market where reference 116500LN watches consistently trade hands for double to triple their retail price, these Rolex Daytona models still sell incredibly quickly.